 The City of Santa Clarita officially incorporated on December 15, 1987 as a General Law City, and operates under a City Council/City Manager form of government.
 Located 35 miles northwest of downtown Los Angeles and 40 miles east of the Pacific Ocean, between Interstate 5 and State Highway 14, Santa Clarita forms an inverted triangle with the Santa Susana and San Gabriel mountain ranges.
-Encompassing the communities of Canyon Country, Newhall, Saugus, and Valencia, Santa Clarita covers approximately 52 square miles.
-With a population of over 180,000, the City is the 26th largest city in the State of California.
-Santa Clarita residents enjoy an expansive year-round parks and recreation network, featuring 20 beautiful parks totaling 250 acres, and more than 60 miles of picturesque trails and paseos designed for commuting and recreational use, including walking, riding, jogging, and skating.
+Encompassing the communities of Canyon Country, Newhall, Saugus, and Valencia, Santa Clarita covers approximately 55 square miles.
+With a population of approximately 180,000, the City is the 26th largest city in the State of California and the fourth largest in Los Angeles County.
+Santa Clarita residents enjoy an expansive yearround parks and recreation network, featuring 20 beautiful parks totaling 250 acres, and more than 60 miles of picturesque trails and paseos designed for commuting and recreational use, including walking, riding, jogging, and skating.
 With its unique blend of rural, old west heritage, and urban sophistication, this fast-growing City has established an enviable balance between quality living and growth.

-Santa Clarita has attracted regional and national sports events like the AT&T Champions Classic, Amgen Tour of California, Volcom Skate Park event, Southern California Junior Olympics, and the 2009 Western States Police & Fire Games.
+Santa Clarita has attracted regional and national sports events like the Amgen Tour of California, Volcom Skate Park event, Southern California Junior Olympics, and the 2010 United Soccer League Woman's Championship.